 in front of an unmarked intersection, it's often better to choose the most trampled path.
 If you're not sure which way is right, look for the red-white

 signs on trees or rocks.
 They are the safest way not to get lost, if you know the right one for your path.
 You can see a couple of them, painted on the trees,

-on the photos above.
-Needless to say that it is best to know which one to follow before set out.
+in the photos above.
+Needless to say that it is best to know which one to follow before setting out.

-If you don't want to take the busiest roads, or if you want to go on long excursions, buy a paper map and carry it with you at all time.
+If you don't want to take the busiest roads, or if you want to go on long excursions, buy a paper map and carry it with you at all times.